apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default: false

-This variable is both a session variable and global config option.
+This variable is a session variable, and the session level takes effect.

 - Type: boolean
 - Description: To enable strong consistency reading.
 In scenarios where strong consistency is required, this variable can be set to true to make loaded data immediately visible to queries.